 The active ingredients in sunscreen work either by absorbing the UV rays or preventing them from reaching the deeper layers of the skin.
 The ingredients reflect the radiation caused by the sun.

 It is not like, “I applied the sunscreen so I can stay in the sun as long as I want.”
 It cannot protect against all of the sun’s radiation.
 Many types of sunscreen are available in many forms.
 The various forms are cream, lotion, gel, stick, spray, and lip balm.

 How To Use Sunscreen Gel?

 Sunscreen is used for skin only.
 Follow all the directions that are mentioned on the package.
 Consult your doctor or pharmacist if you have any other questions.
 Apply it generously on the skin 30 minutes before you go out.
 As with other quality skin care products, sunscreen to it is vital to how you use it.
 For a single face application, the size of your fingertip is ideal.
 But there’s no such thing as too much sunscreen!
 It should be applied to dry skin for at least 20 minutes before venturing out.
 Dermatologists recommend the liberal application of sunscreen over all areas of skin that will be exposed to sunlight – your ears, neck, and shoulders.
 Reapply every 2 hours particularly if you are out in the sun for long periods.

 Men who avoid sunscreen are equally vulnerable just like women and risk getting sun damage, which may result in redness and irritation.
 Alongside maintaining a good skincare routine, men must use sunscreen that contains SPF of 30 or higher.
-While best skin habits such as using a gentle cleanser to hydrate, using quality shaving products to avoid skin drying and daily moisturizing will make the skin attractive, use of sunscreen will ensure a shield against harmful sun rays.
+While best skin habits such as using a gentle cleanser to hydrate, using quality shaving products to avoid skin drying, and daily moisturizing will make the skin attractive, the use of sunscreen will ensure a shield against harmful sun rays.